kstenerud/compact-float/compact-float-specification.md

 Compact Float Format
 ====================

 Compact float format is an encoding scheme to store a decimal floating point value in as few bytes as possible for data transmission.
-It can store the same regular and special values that the IEEE754 types can, with unlimite range.
+It can store the same regular and special values that [IEEE754 decimal types](https://en.wikipedia.org/wiki/IEEE_754) can, with unlimite range.

 **Features**: